Janine Pietsch: 2006–2007

 2006 was the best year of her career.
 In April she competed in Shanghai at the 2006 FINA World Swimming Championships, where she won two gold medals, the 50m backstroke, and the 100m backstroke.
 She won both gold medals by exactly a quarter of a second over second place.

 In Budapest at the long-course 2006 European Aquatics Championships in late Summer, she won a gold medal in the 50m backstroke, and a bronze in the 100m backstroke.
-That December in Helsinki at the 2006 short-course European championships, she won two more gold medals, the 50 m backstroke and 4x50m medley.
+That December in Helsinki at the 2006 short-course European championships, she won two more gold medals, in the 50 m backstroke and 4x50m medley.
 In her last international success to date, at the 2007 short-course European championships she won gold in the 4x50m relay, silver in the 50m backstroke, and bronze in the 100m backstroke.

 Semi-retirement and personal life

 In 2008, Pietsch was diagnosed with breast cancer, and did not compete at the 2008 Summer Olympics as a result.
 However, she has not ruled out trying to qualify for the 2012 London Olympics.
 In 2010, she became a patron of the St. Mary's Hospital in Stuttgart.